A little bit of history.

 In 2018, Ros began writing her first novel, How To Shame The Devil, the story of an old man caught up in a #MeToo scandal from his past.
 In 2020, the manuscript of How To Shame The Devil was awarded an inaugural Writer-In-Residence Fellowship by the National Trust of Western Australia.

+In 2026, Ros continues to write long form journalism for The Australian Weekend Magazine.
 Outside of writing, she’s a passionate advocate for dignity in aged care, has been an ambassador for Alzheimer's WA and is currently the Deputy Chair of the WA Government’s Carers Advisory Council.
-Ros has three children, none of whom will read anything she writes.

-Articles and short stories
+Articles and Short Stories

 “Iron,” All Those Things You Never Thought Mattered